manticoresoftware/manticoresearch/manual/Searching/Cost_based_optimizer.md

 1. A **docid index** utilizes a special docid-only secondary index stored in files with the `.spt` extension.
 Besides improving filters on document IDs, the docid index is also used to accelerate document ID to row ID lookups and to speed up the application of large killlists during daemon startup.
 2. A **columnar scan** relies on columnar storage and can only be used on a columnar attribute.
 It scans every value and tests it against the filter, but it is heavily optimized and is typically faster than the default approach.
-3. **Secondary indexes** are generated for all attributes by default.
+3. **Secondary indexes** are generated for all attributes (except JSON) by default.
 They use the [PGM index](https://pgm.di.unipi.it/) along with Manticore's built-in inverted index to retrieve the list of row IDs corresponding to a value or range of values.
-Secondary indexes are stored in files with the `.spidx` extension.
+Secondary indexes are stored in files with the `.spidx` and `.spjidx` extensions.
+For information on how to generate secondary indexes over JSON attributes, see [json_secondary_indexes](../Creating_a_table/Local_tables/Plain_and_real-time_table_settings.md#json_secondary_indexes).

 The optimizer estimates the cost of each execution path using various attribute statistics, including: